granthbr/docker-anypoint-studio/README.md

    or this: DISPLAY_MAC=`ifconfig en0 | grep "inet " | cut -d " " -f2`:0
    or this: DISPLAY_MAC=`hostname`
    Then run:
+   xhost
-   xhost + $DISPLAY_MAC
+   If you have problems with multiple IPs.
+Try xhost + $DISPLAY_MAC
 Should return:
 192.168.86.23 being added to access control list (of course, whatever your IP address is should be returned.)